MbinOrg/mbin/README.md

 Mbin is a decentralized content aggregator, voting, discussion and microblogging platform running on the fediverse.
 It can communicate with various ActivityPub services, including but not limited to: Mastodon, Lemmy, Pixelfed, Pleroma and PeerTube.

-Mbin is a fork and continuation of [/kbin](https://codeberg.org/Kbin/kbin-core), community-focused.
-Feel free to discuss on [Matrix](https://matrix.to/#/#mbin:melroy.org) and pull requests are always welcome.
+Mbin is a fork and continuation of [/kbin](https://codeberg.org/Kbin/kbin-core), but community-focused.
+Feel free to chat on [Matrix](https://matrix.to/#/#mbin:melroy.org).
+Pull requests are always welcome.

 > [!Important]
 > Mbin is focused on what the community wants, pull requests can be merged by any repo maintainer with merge rights in GitHub.
 Discussions take place on [Matrix](https://matrix.to/#/#mbin:melroy.org) then _consensus_ has to be reached by the community.